Importing, exporting, and modifying routes

 PUBLIC PREVIEW

-In addition to generating routes, the SDK allows developers to manipulate them to a limited degree.
+In addition to generating routes, the SDK allows developers to manipulate them to a limited extent.
 Specifically, you can:

 • Import routes from GPX files.